 He also wrote Forgotten Children, a groundbreaking study of children’s homes scandals of the 1970s and 1980s, which has been recently reissued on Kindle and other ebook platforms, and several books aimed at schoolchildren.

 He is a keen cricketer (see articles from The Oldie on this site), plays tennis regularly and has become an enthusiastic but slow runner, taking part in half marathons and 10k races.
-Christian recently celebrated half of a century of supporting Queens Park Rangers, now back in the Championship.
+Christian recently celebrated half of a century of supporting Queens Park Rangers, now back in the Premiership.
 Christian speaks French fluently and has conducted numerous interviews for French TV and radio.

 Christian was on the board of trustees of the Railway Children from its creation in 1995 (visit their website at www.railwaychildren.org.uk) until 2013.
 It is a charity which helps homeless and destitute children at stations home and abroad.
 Christian has three children and lives in Islington.